-Choosing health science as your major prepares you for a robust and versatile career in a large interdisciplinary health care field.
-You’ll be the general assistant to a medical team or you may choose to specialize in one particular area under the enormous health science umbrella and earn an advanced degree.
 Those who major in health sciences may work in schools, hospitals, government agencies, in public health or administration, or for non-profit groups.
-Your choices are virtually limitless in this dynamic and critical health care industry.
+Your choices are virtually limitless in this dynamic and critical healthcare industry.

-In order to help you navigate this broad spectrum of degrees and careers, we’ve created a guide to health science majors, degree programs, career info and salary and job growth data that can help you hone in on where you might best utilize your interests and skills.
+To help you navigate this broad spectrum of degrees and careers, we’ve created a guide to health science majors, degree programs, career information, and salary and job growth data that can help you home in on where you want to focus your interests and skills.

 What You Can Do with a Health Sciences Degree

-Just as many other career fields offer the option to work up front with patients or behind the scenes in technology support, your job in health sciences will also provide the choice of either working clinically or in the more academic and research arenas.
-Where you work will of course depend upon where your interests lie.
-The website PublicHealthOnline.org says health science careers can generally take five different paths.
-These consist of the following services and technologies:
+As with other healthcare fields, your job in health sciences will provide the choice of either working clinically or in the more academic, administrative, and research arenas.
+Where you work will depend upon your interests.
+Health science careers can generally take five paths, based on services and technology.

 Bachelor’s Degrees in Health Sciences

-While the bachelor’s degree in health sciences still embraces the interdisciplinary nature of the field, it provides many options for students to prepare for specific yet different careers in health science.
-Here are some examples of possible bachelor’s programs in health sciences:
+While the bachelor’s degree still embraces the interdisciplinary nature of health sciences, it provides many options for students to prepare for specific careers.
+Here are some examples of possible bachelor’s program tracks:

-- The Pre-Professional Studies track provides a solid foundation for anyone interested in a medical career.
-This program prepares you to move into post-graduate programs that specialize in advanced areas such as chiropractic, optometry, public health and such.
+The “pre-professional” studies track provides a foundation for a medical-related career and post-graduate programs that specialize in advanced areas such as chiropractic and optometry.

-- Health Care Studies programs provide a liberal arts and humanities base, and help you ready for entry-level positions within the health care industry.
+General healthcare studies programs provide a liberal arts and humanities base and help you prepare for entry-level positions within the healthcare industry.

-- Advancement Programs are equivalent to degree completion programs for those already working in the industry with a two-year degree who desire to ultimately move on and pursue graduate degrees or advance within their current industry.
+Advancement programs are for those already working in the industry with a two-year degree and want to advance within their current industry or pursue graduate degrees.

-- Research tracks put students directly into the health science arena and provide an opportunity to study biomedical sciences, data, epidemiology and biostatistics in preparation for a career in research.
+Research tracks provide an opportunity to study biomedical sciences, data, epidemiology, and biostatistics in preparation for a career in research.

 Master’s Degrees in Health Sciences